 10) Do things during your trip that make YOU happy.

 Surprisingly often, it’s a waste of time, money, and brain cells to cater your travels to what you think a child would want to do.
 Devi is just as happy watching highway traffic (“Truck!
 Truck!”) as touring historic buildings of Old Quebec, as attending a Birds of Prey show specifically geared to kids.
+To efficiently see a lot of sights that you desire without waiting in lines, consider money-saving admission bundles like the CityPass and GoCard for popular cities.
 The moral of the story: As long as you respect basic toddler needs like naps, diapers, safety, and snacks, your vacation itinerary should have activities that provide YOU with awesomeness.
 Happy parents, happy child!

 11) Do not discard solo travel, new parents!